30 August 2019 version

 The Finish Line

-Setting up my folding chair I sit down on the right hand of the old lady in the large floppy hat, and say, "Morning, Ma'am.
-Looks like a nice day for the run!"
+Setting up my folding chair I sit down on the right hand of the old lady in the large floppy hat and say, “Morning, Ma’am.
+It sure looks like a nice day for the run!”

-She turns her head and smiles at me, saying, "It sure feels warm.
-And Sarah's coat feels so warm after only a few minutes lying here."
+She turns her head to smile at me while saying, “It sure feels warm, and Sarah’s coat feels so warm after only a few minutes of lying here.”
 I grin while she rubs the head of the dog under her left hand.
-"At ninety-two I'm way too old to be out in this sort of mess.
-But I've outlived most of my kin and am here to take my great-grandson home.
-He's been living with me since his parents got killed in a car accident two years back.
-They were on their way to run in this when they died, and had run in it every year since it started.
+“At ninety-two I’m way too old to be out in this sort of mess.
+But I’ve outlived most of my kin and I’m here to take my great-grandson home.
+He’s been living with me since his parents got killed in a car accident two years back.
+They were on their way to run in this when they died, and they’d run in it every year since it started.
 Two of the few originals to keep running.
-They don't let you run until you're fourteen, and Barry turned fourteen five weeks back, so he just 'had' to run this, the first year he could.
-I think this'll allow him to put closure on his parents' deaths."
+They don’t let you run until you’re fourteen and Barry turned fourteen five weeks back, so he just ‘had’ to run this the first year he could.
+I think this’ll allow him to put closure on his parents’ deaths.”

-I can tell she's not happy with the subject, but feels she needs to tell about her great-grandson, since I can also tell she's very proud of him for running in memory of his parents.
+I can tell she’s not happy with the subject but feels she needs to tell me about her great-grandson, since I can also tell she’s very proud of him for running in memory of his parents.
 We sit and chat while we wait.

-For some reason traffic is busy until the two hour mark, with most of the runners finishing.
+For some reason traffic is busy until the two hour mark with most of the runners finishing.
 Then the road is empty.
-I lean out and look down the last kilometre of the road, it's a nice straight stretch to a curve.
-I say, "That's odd, Missus Malcolm, there's no one in sight."
-I look up at the sign-in desk, and call out, "Hey, Jenny, how many left to sign-in?"
-The group I'm collecting have times in the one and a half to two hours mark and they should be here by now, so I'm starting to get worried about them while I worry about falls during the run.
+I lean out to look down the last kilometre of the road, it’s a nice straight stretch to a curve.
+I say, “That’s odd, Missus Malcolm, there’s no one in sight.”
+I look up at the sign-in desk and call out, “Hey, Jenny, how many left to sign-in?”
+The group I’m collecting have times in the one and a half to two hours mark so they should be here by now, so I’m starting to get worried about them while I worry about falls during the run.